govuk-one-login/service-header/docs/di-govuk-one-login-service-header-design-history.md

 ## Key things we are designing for

-We usability tested various iterations of the header.
-In testing, we asked participants to create a GOV.UK One Login to use a service, followed by a separate task of signing into a different service with their GOV.UK One Login.
-In these tasks we asked participants where they thought the links in the header would take them and where they would go to manage their GOV.UK One Login.
-This meant we could gauge participants' understanding of GOV.UK One Login’s relationship with the services on GOV.UK and which navigation designs were most successful in conveying this.

-## Key things we are designing for

 - helping users understand that the service account sits under an overarching multi-service login
 - showing users they are signed in
 - trying to impact service team's navigation patterns as little as possible